 What criteria does Outlook.com and Outlook on the web use to add the '?' and the 'via' properties?

-For the '?' in the sender image: Outlook.com requires that the message pass either SPF or DKIM authentication.
+For the '?' in the sender image: Outlook.com requires that the message pass either SPF or DKIM authentication and receive either a dmarc pass, or a composite authentication pass from Office 365 Spoof Intelligence.
 For more details, see Set up SPF in Office 365 to help prevent spoofing and Use DKIM to validate outbound email sent from your custom domain in Office 365.